gbabbitt/POPSTAR-signaling-in-music/README.md

 DEPENDENCIES: PyQt5, PIL, python-ternary, soundfile, pydub, moviepy (use pip install moviepy==1.0.3 to avoid recent bug), and the usual suspects (numpy,scipy,pandas, matplotlib, statsmodels)

 NOTE: This code does not actually do any significant analysis as of yet.
-The signals plotted dynamically are just random for now...stay tuned
+The signals plotted dynamically are just random for now...stay tuned.
+Batch processing is not coded yet either.
+All testing can be done with a single sound file (.wav or .mp3)